 It simplifies the many pieces I need to pull together in order to educate my children.
 We have time to spend on learning each subject well and have time left in the day for personal projects.
 The children and I are not putting our noses to the grindstone from 8 am to 8 pm in an effort to do it all.

 This brings us to the last point of simplifying the curriculum, so you have time to enjoy the coffee.

 No curriculum will do it all.
 You could have the best curriculum on the shelf, but if it’s not used it will do no good in your household.
 The curriculum also will not educate your children.
 That’s your job.

 This is one reason I study the curricula I use in an effort to understand what the curricula designers had in mind.
 Time is spent every summer reviewing Marcia Summerville’s lectures on Tapestry of Grace, listening to Susan Wise Bauer speak on classical education, and reviewing IEW’s Teaching Writing with Structure and Style.

-But even after studying my curricula in order to best utilize it, the curricula I use still has limitations.
+But even after studying my curriculum in order to best utilize it, the curriculum I use still have limitations.
 It does not discuss meaning with your children.

-Even the best curriculum does not ask leading questions and watch your child squirm under the pressure.
-It does not correct the writing and give editing advice.
+Even the best curriculum does not ask leading questions and watches your child squirm under the pressure.
+It does not correct the writing.
+Nor does it give editing advice.